ColinJClemence/DataScienceStuff/curriculum/week-08/1.2-pc-lab-aws-s3-ec2/readme.md

 **Note:** If you already have AWSCLI configured and you would like to have multiple roles, you can do that as explained [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-roles.html).

-#### Step 3: Using the AWS CLI with Amazon S3

-Now you can go ahead and copy files back and forth from your command line, without ever having to click on the web interface.
-How cool is that?

-Here's a [Cheat Sheet](https://github.com/toddm92/aws/wiki/AWS-CLI-Cheat-Sheet) for the AWSCLI.

 <a name="guided_practice"></a>
 ## EC2 from the command line (15 min)